 - Section 1: Fiscal Year.
 The fiscal year of the Conference shall end on December 31 of each - year, except as otherwise fixed by resolution of the Executive Committee. - Section 2: Corporate Seal.
 The Conference may have a corporate seal in such form as the - Executive Committee or the Registered Agent may approve.
 Whenever it is inconvenient to use - the corporate seal, a facsimile thereof may be used.
 The registered agent and any executive - officer of the Conference shall have authority to affix the corporate seal, and it may be attested - by his or her signature. - 27 Section 3: Facsimile Signatures.
 Facsimile, conformed, or electronic signatures of any Officer - of the Conference may be used whenever authorized by the Executive Committee or President. - The Conference may rely upon the facsimile, conformed, or electronic signature of any person if - delivered by or on behalf of such person in a manner evidencing an intention to permit such - reliance.
 A document delivered by e-mail, fax, or other means of electronic transmission shall be - deemed, upon receipt by the Conference, in legible form, to constitute a writing even if not - reproduced in paper form.
 Any such electronic transmission sent by a member of the Executive - Committee (director) in a manner evidencing an intention to consent to a given action shall be - deemed to be signed if such transmission sets forth, or is delivered with, information by which - the Conference can, in good faith, determine that the transmission is sent by such person or by an - agent authorized to deliver such consent for such person. - Section 4: Interpretation.
 Headings and captions used herein are inserted for convenience - only and shall not be used to construe the scope or content of any provision.
-In the case of any - 40 conflict between the provisions of the Working Policies of the General Conference and the - Division or the Articles and these Bylaws, the Standing Articles and Bylaws Committee shall - consider whether any changes to these Bylaws are appropriate and whether the Working Policies
+In the case of any - conflict between the provisions of the Working Policies of the General Conference and the - Division or the Articles and these Bylaws the Working Policies of the General Conference and - the Division or the Articles, as applicable and in that order, shall control.
+In the case of any

-- of the General Conference and the Division or the Articles, as applicable and in that order, shall - 2 control.
-In the case of any ambiguity or other question concerning interpretation of these - 3 Bylaws, the good faith interpretation of the Executive Committee, acting by the affirmative vote - of a majority of the Executive Committee then in office, shall be binding on the Conference for - 5 all purposes.
+- ambiguity or other question concerning interpretation of these Bylaws, the good faith - 2 interpretation of the Executive Committee, in consultation with the Standing Articles and Bylaws - 3 Committee, acting by the affirmative vote of a majority of the Executive Committee then in - office, shall be binding on the Conference for all purposes.

-28 29 Executive Secretary
+Executive Secretary